kamikazeSlayers/architectural-katas-2022/architectural-views/community-forum-management.md

 - Search Service makes the common entities in a community (candidates, non profits, services, communities, posts etc.) searchable.
 It intelligently tags these entities for seamless discovery and retrieval.
 - Search Service uses ElasticSearch for maintaining the search index.

-## Behavior
-- if applicable, add one or more behavior diagrams, such as sequence diagrams or state diagrams.
-They should complement the structural diagram shown up-front.

 ## Related ADRs
-- just add the link
-- just add the link

-## Related Views
-- just add the link
-- just add the link